hibaa-a/hibaa-a/README.md

   </a>
 </div>

-### 👋 Hello, I'm Hibaa (:
+### 👋 Hello, I'm Hibaa :)

-I’m a recent Medical Physics gradute who has recently completed a Data Analysis programme with the University of Birmingham.
+I’m a Medical Physics gradute who has recently completed a Data Analysis programme with the University of Birmingham.
 I am passionate about applying my scientific expertise with analytical and technical skills to real-world problems.

 #### Skills and Expertise